15 Types Of Patio Doors (Opening Styles & Designs)

 Stacking Doors

-A stacking patio door is similar to a bi-fold veranda door, where the panels are stacked together on one side when the door is opened.
-The door has its railing, like a sliding door, but it must also be well-oiled and maintained.
+A stacking patio door is similar to a bi-fold style, where the panels are stacked together on one side when opened.
+The panel has its railing, like a sliding door, but it must also be well-oiled and maintained.

 Integrated Shade